aang81a/my-it-support-portfolio/PROJECTS/08-internal-support-notes/README.md

 ## Overview

+This folder contains internal support notes for common first-level IT support tasks.
+The notes are written for support technicians and focus on repeatable troubleshooting and administration procedures.

 This section contains short internal support notes for common Windows and Active Directory support tasks.

-The notes are written from the perspective of an IT support technician.
-They focus on required checks, permissions, common failure points, escalation triggers, and ticket documentation notes.

-They are intentionally shorter than full knowledge base articles, but more support-focused than generic how-to guides.

 ---